googlecreativelab/obvi/README.md

 ```
 bower install
-polymer serve --open
+npm start
 ```

-## Installation
+## Setting up your project

-[Bower](https://bower.io/) is the recommended way to manage webcomponents.
-Bower also handles installing the components' dependencies and updating installed components.
+[Bower](https://bower.io/) handles installing the components' dependencies and updating installed components.
 For more information, see [Installing with Bower](https://elements.polymer-project.org/guides/using-elements#installing-with-bower).
 You need to have a ```bower.json``` file in the root of your project, and then install these dependencies:

 ```
+bower init
 bower install --save webcomponentsjs
 bower install --save voice-button
 ```